 If you want your app to call user data from another Google service, you'll need to set up OAuth 2.0 for Web Server Applications.
 For example, if you want to pull a user's data from Google Drive and bring it into your app, use OAuth 2.0 for Web Server Applications to share specific data while keeping other data, such as usernames and passwords, private.

 If you have a G Suite domain, an administrator of the G Suite domain can authorize an application to access user data on behalf of users in the G Suite domain.
 For example, an application that uses the Google Calendar API to add events to the calendars of all users in a G Suite domain would use a service account to access the Google Calendar API on behalf of users.

 Authorizing a service account to access data on behalf of users in a domain is sometimes referred to as "delegating domain-wide authority" to a service account.
 This still uses OAuth 2.0, and requires a Google Apps domain administrator to authorize domain-wide authority to the service account.

-The Google Apps Domain-Wide Delegation of Authority page contains examples of how to implement this using Google Drive.
+The Google Apps Domain-Wide Delegation of Authority page contains examples of how to implement this.
 More information on using OAuth 2.0 to set up Domain consumer scenarios is available at Google Accounts Authentication and Authorization.